keithatxxdotnetwork/all-docs/docs/overview/softwareOverview.md

 functionality found in the codebase.
-Relying heavily on Go’s *big integer* implementation, Crypto features a cryptographically secure random number generator implementation, libraries for working with large integers in modulo cyclic groups for cMix operations, and basic encrypt/decrypt functionality.
+Relying heavily on Go’s *big integer* implementation, Crypto features a cryptographically secure random number generator implementation, libraries for working with large integers in modulo cyclic groups for cMixx operations, and basic encrypt/decrypt functionality.
 Like Primitives, Crypto only contains code that is generic to the larger system.
 A core approach to this repository is to supply wrappers for operations that may require